asciidoc-py/asciidoc-py2/dblatex/dblatex-readme.txt

   template (in `./dblatex/asciidoc-dblatex.xsl`) but there is a remaining problem: blank lines are replaced by a single space.

-- Callouts do not work inside <literallayout> elements.
+- Callouts do not work inside <literallayout> elements which means callouts are not displayed inside AsciiDoc literal blocks.
+  A workaround is to change the AsciiDoc literal block to a listing block.